NEW! COVID-19 VACCINE AND CMT Q&A

 The CDC has developed guidelines to prevent the spread of COVID-19 if you are sick.

-How Can I Prevent the Virus from Affecting Me or My Family?
+How Can You Prevent the Virus from Affecting You or Your Family?

 There is currently no preventative vaccine or specific treatment for COVID-19.
 The best way to prevent illness is to avoid being exposed to the virus.
 However, as a reminder, CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including: